amethyst/amethyst/README.md

 ### Extreme Multithreading

 Amethyst is based over a very powerful parallel [ecs] called specs.
-This allows game built with amethyst to use up to **99.9%** of your processing power to make it run as smooth and as fast as possible.
+This allows games built with amethyst to maximize the processing power usage to make it run as smooth and as fast as possible, without the headache of multithread programming.

 ### Clean